 Now that Dominique knows her class topic, it’s time for her to outline her class video lessons.

 She uses this outline template to break down her creative process into multiple video lessons and sketch out her main talking points.
-She estimates her class will be around 15-minutes long and will focus on choosing the right film camera, finding a location, and directing a friend in front of the camera.
-Before finalizing her outline, Dominique enrolls in a few photography classes on Skillshare to see what other teachers have shared.
+She estimates her class will be around 20-minutes long and will focus on choosing the right film camera, finding a location, and directing a friend in front of the camera.
+Before finalizing her outline, Dominique watches a few photography classes on Skillshare to see what other teachers have shared.
 She notices that some teachers share personal tips and tricks, and decides to pepper in a few herself.

 Step 3: Films her class.